Multimatics

 PhD Holder and result-oriented Director with 25 years experience with involvement in all levels of Business Strategy, Sales and Marketing, Managing Project and Product Development.
 Aside of managing a company, he is also the best corporate trainer and public speaker in seminar and conference.

-Top 5 Project Management Challenges + How to Overcome Them!
+Top 5 Project Management Challenges And How to Actually Overcome Them

 Tuesday, 03 September 2024